ajnsit/helix/README.md

 Deployment
 ==========

-The current recommended route (pun not intended) for deploying wai-routes apps is [keter](http://hackage.haskell.org/package/keter).
+The current recommended route (pun not intended) for deploying helix apps is [keter](http://hackage.haskell.org/package/keter).
 You need to read the port from the environment variables -

     -- Run the application
     main :: IO ()